aws/aws-cdk/packages/@aws-cdk/aws-appconfig-alpha/README.md

 new appconfig.HostedConfiguration(this, 'MyHostedConfiguration', {
   application,
-  content: ConfigurationContent.fromInline('This is my configuration content.'), });
+  content: appconfig.ConfigurationContent.fromInline('This is my configuration content.'), });
 ```